Marilyn Milian: The People's Court

-Milian serves as presiding judge in the second life of the courtroom show The People's Court, the first arbitration-based reality court show and the second-longest running court show in history.
-Milian has presided over the program since the spring of 2001, which was late in The People's Court's 17th season (or the fourth season of the revived version of the show).

-The People's Court has featured several arbitrators, with Milian currently holding the title of the longest-presiding arbitrator over the series.
+Milian served as presiding judge in the second life of the courtroom show The People's Court, the first arbitration-based reality court show and the second-longest running court show in history.
+Milian presided over the program from the spring of 2001, which was late in The People's Court's 17th season (or the fourth season of the revived version of the show), to the end of the 2022-23 season.The People's Court has featured several arbitrators, with Milian currently holding the title of the longest-presiding arbitrator over the series.
 By the completion of the show's 28th season (2012–13), Milian had completed twelve and a half seasons presiding over the program, officially making her the longest-running judge on The People's Court.
 The late Joseph Wapner, the show's original judge, was the previous holder of this record.
 By the spring of 2021, she reached 20 years as presiding judge over the program.

 In contrast to The People's Court's previous arbiters, Milian is considerably more animated in her role, but she's also known for being levelheaded and logical in her observations and handling of the cases.
 Although engaging for the most part, Milian also dishes out a good-natured, lively sass at the litigants and does not tolerate any disrespect from them.

 Milian explains Americans' fascination with the court show genre: "We are a fast-food nation.
 People love to see resolution, they want to watch someone who has done wrong confronted and see justice prevail … all in an hour."

 Milian was portrayed by Cecily Strong in a 2017 Saturday Night Live parody of The People's Court where she presided over a case between President Donald Trump and three judges of the United States Court of Appeals for the Ninth Circuit.

+Justice for the People with Judge Milian

+In April 2023, it was reported that Allen Media Group had signed Milian to a new show, Justice for the People with Judge Milian, the show premiered in syndication fall 2023.

 Personal life

 Milian is married to John Schlesinger, a former assistant United States attorney who was elected to the 11th Judicial Circuit Court for Miami-Dade County, Florida, the same position that Milian held before retiring to host The People's Court.
 They live in Coral Gables, Florida with their three children.
-She travels to Stamford, Connecticut, bimonthly for three days of taping of The People's Court.

 Milian is the spokesperson for the Federal Bureau of Investigation's Safe Online Surfing (FBI-SOS) campaign.
-In 2019, she appeared on the daytime version of Who Wants to Be A Millionaire?, winning $5,000 for Camp Fiesta, a Florida summer camp free for children with cancer.
+In 2019, she appeared on the daytime version of Who Wants to Be a Millionaire?, winning $5,000 for Camp Fiesta, a Florida summer camp free for children with cancer.